hotpeppersec/cloudlab/docs/_source/makefiles.rst

 Targets
 *******

-Makefiles are comprised of various targets.
+Makefiles are comprised of various stanzas, know as targets.
 This is where the work gets done.
-Let's add a target for Docker and a target for Python to make our lives easier.
+Let's add a target for Docker and a target for Python to make our lives easier in the future.
+Consider the two target stanzas below.

+When the `docker` target is called by the use when `make docker` is typed at the CLI, the fist thing that happens is the `python` target is called.
+If the `python/requirements.txt` file exists, we attempt to install the modules listed therein with the Python "pip" package manager.
+Once completed, the thread of execution returns to the docker target, sending the user a message to stdout that we will be building with docker-compose.
+After a quick check for existence of the file `/.dockerenv`, we use docker-compose to build from our Dockerfile, and then start a BASH shell in our "cloudlab" container.

 .. code-block:: bash